iconicnetra/Numpy/README.md

-# Numpy: This include the works in Numpy demooooooo demoooooooooooo
+# Numpy: This includes the works in Numpy